twebz-gh/note/pseudocode.md

 `$ note build`
 ```
-content root = search for content root
+src_root = find highest level dir containing .noteignore
-mkdir build
+mkdir src_root/.build
-tree = create a tree of dirs and files under 'content'
+tree = create a tree of the dirs and files that are in src_root
-for sub-directory in content root
+for sub_directory in src_root
     ignore_globals, ignore-local = load ignore files
-    for src in `content/'  # ignore hidden files
+    for src in sub_directory  # ignore hidden files
         if src is in files-to-ignore
             continue
-        calc corresponding dst in `build/`
+        calc corresponding dst in `.build/`
         if dst is newer than src
             continue
         if src name ends with `.md`